huyingjie/notebook/source/neuroscience/depression.md

 details
 language
 communicate
-breka the big picture perception of the present moment into manageable and comparable bits of data that they can talk about
+break the big picture perception of the present moment into manageable and comparable bits of data that they can talk about

 "brain chatter": via left hemisphere language centers, our mind speaks to us constantly